JustineElbuhel/Capstone2/README.md

 # Your Path Website

 This website will allow users to search for parks and mountains around the USA.
 It has a simple userface that lets the user select a park type or state to display coresponding parks.
-Both the park and mountain pages display all information cards by default beofre the user can select their preferences and have the correct mountain or parks to display.
+Both the park and mountain pages display all information cards by default before the user can select their preferences and have the correct mountain or parks to display.

 ### Prerequisites